2018 United States House of Representatives elections in Massachusetts: District 7

 The 7th congressional district is located in eastern Massachusetts.
 It contains the northern three-quarters of the city of Boston, the city of Somerville and parts of the city of Cambridge.
-The district has a PVI of D+34.
-The incumbent was Democrat Mike Capuano, who has represented the district since 2013 and previously represented the 8th district from 1999 to 2013.
+The district had a PVI of D+34.
+The incumbent was Democrat Mike Capuano, who had represented the district since 2013, and previously represented the 8th district from 1999 to 2013.
 He was re-elected unopposed with 99% of the vote in 2016.

 In his bid for re-nomination by the Democratic Party, Capuano was defeated by Boston city councillor Ayanna Pressley.

 The primary victory was a surprise, as the last poll before the election showed Capuano with a significant lead, 48% to 35%.
-Part of the reason the polls may have been inaccurate is a surge in the number of primary voters.
+Part of the reason the polls may have been inaccurate was a surge in the number of primary voters.
 24% of District 7 voters in the 2018 primary had not voted in the five previous primaries, and that percentage was disproportionately of Hispanic and Asian ethnicities.